e0425705/ip/docs/README.md

 >Things to take note of:
 >* `**TASK_KEYWORD**` is case-sensitive.
+>* the indexes printed out is the index of the respective tasks in the list.
+    >* In the case of the 1st example, the index of `event study CS2113` is found in index 2 of the list.

 ## Printing the help list
 Prints out the commands available and their respective input format.